-Billed as a peaceful oasis, the serene gardens at Makaranga offer no fewer than 18 ponds, numerous statues looking on, winding, wheelchair friendly paths and loads of little nooks for love birds on the grass or at picnic tables.
+Billed as a peaceful oasis, the serene garden at Makaranga offers no fewer than 18 ponds, numerous statues looking on, winding, wheelchair-friendly paths and loads of little nooks for love birds on the grass or at picnic tables.
 Create your own picnic with the help of the staff at the deli, choosing from Mediterranean-inspired snacks, local charcuterie, cheeses, breads and sweet treats.
+Or choose from a variety of expertly packed picnic baskets, the price ranging from R280 to R480 for two people.
 Picnic blankets and baskets are for hire, too.
 Day visitors are charged a gate fee of R60 per vehicle.
-There’s a picnic special until 28 February 2019, which comprises a picnic basket for two for R450, which includes nachos, chicken fajita skewers, chorizo quiche, a platter of local cheese, fig and biscuits, home-made chocolate shortbread, and lemon meringue pie.
 Booking is essential.

 View this post on Instagram

 Head to the Piggly Wiggly’s farm stall, The Pantry on 103.
 This little foodie haven is an ideal picnic pitstop where you can stock up on unique relishes, sauces and pickles as well as cold meats, cheeses and freshly baked breads before heading off to your favourite Midlands picnic site.
 There’s also a biltong bar and a fridge offering handmade ice cream by the scoop.
 If the choice is too daunting, grab one of the pre-packed picnic boxes.
 Alternatively, order yourself a thin-crust pizza from the Piggly Wiggly menu and bring along your own blanket to enjoy on the lawns.